-CALIFORNIA – The California Tax Credit Allocation Committee’s 2017 Qualified Allocation Plan lists NGBS as a minimum requirement at a Silver or higher level alongside LEED, Passive House, Living Building Challenge or the GreenPoint Rated Program.
+CALIFORNIA – The California Tax Credit Allocation Committee’s Qualified Allocation Plan for Low Income Housing Tax Credits lists NGBS at a Silver or higher level as a minimum requirement alongside LEED, Passive House, Living Building Challenge or the GreenPoint Rated Program.
 A project may be awarded 5 points under Sustainable building methods for a new construction, adaptive reuse, or rehabilitation project.

 COLORADO, City of Cherry Hills Village – City offers the building permit rebates for homes that are NGBS Green Certified by Home innovation Research Labs in the following amounts: Bronze: 10%; Silver: 15%; Gold: 20%; Emerald: 25%.

 COLORADO, City of Denver – The Green Building Ordinance requires new building and additions containing 25,000 sq ft or more of gross floor area and existing buildings containing 25,000 sq ft or more of gross floor area upon installing a new roof or roof replacement to comply by installing cool roofs and following one or more of the available pathways.
 Under the Certification path, new buildings must either NGBS Green (at Gold level), LEED New Construction (at Gold level), or Enterprise Green Communities.
 Existing building must achieve NGBS Green (at Silver level), LEED New Construction, Enterprise Green Communities, or equivalent.
 More information on the Green Building Requirement can be found here.

 COLORADO, City of Fort Collins – Effective January 2012, the City Council inserted significant portions of the NGBS as part of the residential building code for new residential development.